A PRACTICAL MAN'S PROOF OF GOD

 Throughout the cosmos we see hydrogen being consumed (fused into heavier elements), so the total amount of hydrogen in the cosmos continuously decreases.
 The cosmos cannot be eternal in nature, because the hydrogen would have all been fused and we would not see the massive clouds of hydrogen we see through the cosmos.

 Evidence 2: Every grade school child knows that the cosmos is expanding.
 Numerous experiments show that galaxies are not only moving out away from each other, but modern measurements also show that the rate of movement is increasing.
 The cosmos is accelerating in its expansion.
-The expansion of the cosmos is from a apparent single point, and a variety of forms of evidence support the idea that the cosmos began with an incredibly hot, incredibly small point in space/time called a singularity.
+The expansion of the cosmos is from an apparent single point, and a variety of forms of evidence support the idea that the cosmos began with an incredibly hot, incredibly small point in space/time called a singularity.
 The fact that it is accelerating suggests to us it will not collapse or oscillate in any way.
-Most students of the evidence will suggest that time, space, and energy/matter had their beginning at this singularity referred to in the past as “the big bang.”
+Most students of the evidence will suggest that space, time, and energy had their beginning at this singularity referred to in the past as “the big bang.”
 What banged or who did the banging is not a question science can answer at this point, and we do not invent a God to explain it, but it is another evidence that there was a beginning.

 Evidence 3: The second law of thermodynamics.
 One of the most fundamental laws of science is the law that states that in any closed system things tend to move toward a condition of disorder.
 This law explains everything from diffusion to refrigerators.
 In space we see many examples of the second law.
 The term “heat death” is used to refer to a star or galaxy in which the disorder of the system has reached such a level that normal heat processes cannot operate.
 Stephen Hawking in his book A Brief History of Time devoted a whole chapter to the implications of the second law and its support of the fact that there was a beginning, and then attempted to undo that conclusion by proposing something he called “imaginary time” which he really could not even define very well.